Dental fear: General anaesthesia

-General anaesthesia for dentistry can only be carried out in a hospital setting.
+General anaesthesia is rarely used in the general dental practice, but can be provided.
+This is usually performed in practices specifically set up to provide this level of sedation.
+Most often this type of sedation is reserved for the developmentally disabled and is provided by an anesthesiologist working in conjunction with a general dentist.
+This service, though rare, can often be found in larger cities such as Portland, Oregon.

 The use of general anaesthesia to reduce the pain and anxiety associated with dental treatment should be discouraged and general anaesthesia should be undertaken only when absolutely necessary.

 Epidemiology

 Individuals who are highly anxious about undergoing dental treatment comprise approximately one in six of the population.
 Middle-aged women appear to have higher rates of dental anxiety compared to men.